Pastoral works. Priests, books and compilative practices in the Carolingian period

 Aside from being adjusted to the local church, ordines were also copied into books to be used for study by clergy and, since the words of baptism were well-known at that point, also to provide their authority to new compilations of liturgy as a familiar introduction.
 In both cases, texts were adapted to different contexts, which meant that the liturgy became even more concise and fragmented.
 Therefore, a characteristic that is often associated with the ideals of the Carolingian elite, namely the standardization of liturgy in accordance with papal Rome, is no longer fitting and must be reconsidered.
 At the level of the local church, diversity of liturgical practice seems to be the norm and is actively pursued.
 Multiple ordines are included in the same manuscript, describing various traditions of baptismal practice, to enable priests to select the most fitting material themselves.

 The third chapter of the study involves canon law.
 Like baptism, canons were an important aspect of creating the ideal Christian society.
 Canons provided a much-needed framework of principles and regulations to live by, based to a large extent on the Bible, church councils and papal letters.
 During the Carolingian period, these canons had become a vast body of work that existed in various collections.
-Priests were told repeatedly by their bishops to ‘known their canons’, but what this meant was never specified.
+Priests were told repeatedly by their bishops to ‘know their canons’, but what this meant was never specified.
 Based on their books it seems that priests did have access to canon law in the form of excerpts.
 The understanding of canon law was also rather practical.
-In one priests’ book, we find an excerpt concerning the clerical grades, which priests were required to know as well.
+In one priest’s book, we find an excerpt concerning the clerical grades, which priests were required to know as well.
 To make this excerpt, a collection was selected from which all chapters were omitted that did not concern the clerical grades.
 The compiler did not stop there, however, and also removed all the canons so that only the introductory paragraphs for each clerical grade remained.
 In another manuscript, an excerpt of canons on marriage was copied, which was based on one particular chapter of a larger collection of canon law.
 The excerpt had been reorganized to make it more systematic, thereby also removing all duplicate and contradictory canons, and adding a few canons from the collection’s other chapters.
-In this way, a new text was compiled for a priest to teach laypeople on Christian matrimony from its early stages to the very end.
+In this way, a new text was compiled for a priest to teach laypeople about Christian matrimony from its early stages to the very end.

 Still, canon law was used for more than learning about clerical grades and marriage.
 In yet another excerpt, it provides priests with guidelines for living among the laity.
 It deals with many different topics that range from social behaviour, relationships and persistent (unorthodox) habits to rule reinforcement and monastic vows.
-This last topic was added by including various canons from other collections to enable priests to adequately deal with nuns that left their convents for many different reasons.
+This last topic was added by including various canons from other collections to enable priests to adequately deal with nuns who left their convents for many different reasons.
 The excerpts show how precisely tailored some of the texts were that priests worked with.
 The material was adjusted to meet the needs of its user and the context he operated in.
-Furthermore, the excerpts present a lively image of Christianity at the level of the local church, where priests were able to offer guidance on communal life in good times and bad, via his expert knowledge of canon law.
+Furthermore, the excerpts present a lively image of Christianity at the level of the local church, where priests were able to offer guidance on communal life in good times and bad, via their expert knowledge of canon law.

 kekw - Beginning of an exposition on the Lord’s Prayer

 In the fourth and last chapter, religious instruction is discussed, which priests received during their clerical education and later also passed on to laypeople during catechesis.
-It concerns the education on the Lord’s Prayer that was considered fundamental knowledge for each and every Christian by the Carolingian elite.
+It concerns the education on the Lord’s Prayer which was considered fundamental knowledge for each and every Christian by the Carolingian elite.
 Besides, the prayer was also essential for the teaching of morals and the understanding of the Bible.
 Educating an entire population was no small feat, however.
 For this purpose, many short texts were produced, also known as expositions, which explain the Lord’s Prayer to the reader one petition after another.
 These texts are interesting because they shed light on religious education during a period in which it was assumed to no longer exist.
 The efforts undertaken by the Carolingians to educate their subjects are considered by various historians to be empty words that had no effect in reality.
 In the chapter three sets of expositions are compared, each consisting of an A and B version, which show how the material was adjusted to both clerical and lay audiences.

 The examples show how texts from the Church Fathers can be transformed into short expositions, without any reference to their former composers.
 Not their authority was considered to be important, but the content of the Lord’s Prayer itself.
 Once again, the image of the Carolingians, so often considered to be preoccupied with ancient authorities, must be reconsidered, at least for those outside the circles of the intellectual elite.
 To explain the seven petitions in the best possible way, two expositions were also merged to create a new text.
 This material contained information on specific theological concepts and additional biblical references, presumably for the education of clerics.
 Naturally, as the expositions on the Lord’s Prayer proved to be rather flexible, a process in which texts are made simpler can be observed as well.
 In one instance, all concepts not essential to the understanding of the Lord’s Prayer were omitted.
 A clear focus was established on the meaning of the words of the prayer itself.
 The examples show that the understanding of the Lord’s Prayer was gradual and that those who provided religious instruction were expected to understand different aspects of the prayer than their audience.
-In addition, it demonstrates the far reach and deep integration of the ideals formulated at the court.
-Despite the religious instruction of all the empire’s inhabitant being a huge undertaking, the material to make this happen was composed, distributed and found its way to the village dwellers via the books that priest carried around with them.
+In addition, it demonstrates the far reach of the ideals formulated at the court.
+Despite the religious instruction of all the empire’s inhabitants being a huge undertaking, the material to make this happen was composed, distributed and found its way to the village dwellers via the books that priests carried around with them.

 In this dissertation priests’ books were used to study early medieval Christianity and life in small settlements.
 The main conclusions are as follows: